 Library materials on loan to one person may not be transferred to another.
-The person in whose name the loan is made is responsible for the safekeeping and return of items loaned.
+The person in whose name the loan is made is solely responsible for the safekeeping and return of items loaned.

 All items borrowed must be returned within the stipulated loan period.
 Failure to do so will result in a fine.
 Fines vary based on the type of material borrowed.